Walter A. Weber

 Walter Alois Weber (May 23, 1906 - January 10, 1979) was an American mammalogist, animal artist, and illustrator for National Geographic.
 He was noted for his colorful and realistic-looking sketches and paintings of animals, particularly wild cats, Alaska Peninsula brown bears, American black bears, coyotes, and dog breeds, including retrievers, hounds, and sporting dogs.
 He also painted portraits of many other birds, mammals, and reptiles.
-His work in National Geographic caught the public's attention from 1939 to 1968.
+His work in National Geographic held the public's attention from 1939 to 1968.
 In 1967, he was given the Conservation Service Award.

 Early life

 Weber was born May 23, 1906, in Chicago, to poor immigrants, who had trouble caring for their family of eleven children.
 He had a natural talent for art, and at age nine he began taking art classes at the Chicago Art Center.
 Weber sold his art prints to make enough money to buy his art supplies.
 Weber went to the University of Chicago, graduating in 1927.
 He earned a Bachelor of Science in zoology and botany, and he worked with Carl Rungius, a big game painter.